-They make an excellent addition to Asian style gardens.
-Nandina provides a compact, colorful alternative to bamboo.
+They make an excellent addition to Asian-style gardens.
+These shrubs provides a compact, colorful alternative to bamboo.
 They can be paired with dwarf varieties of conifers to create a balanced contrast of foliage and color.

 As a border plant, their dwarf size will not overtake your garden.
 Pair them with border grasses such as carex to create a colorful cascading effect along walkways or the foundation of your home.

 Nandinas also make a fantastic container plant when used with other varieties of plants that spread, such as creeping Jenny or a hardy spreading conifer like Blue Rug juniper.

 These nandinas are tough, so they accept a wide range of sun exposure.
 You can plant them in full sun to part shade.
 Plant them in mass to create a colorful hedge along your foundation.